Bambi (character): Adaptations

-Disney films
+Disney version

 Bambi (1942)

 Adolescent Bambi, along with his friends Thumper (bunny) and Flower (skunk).

-In the first film, Bambi is not very strongly personalized to strengthen the environmental perspective of the film.
+In Disney's first Bambi film, Bambi is not very strongly personalized to strengthen the environmental perspective of the film.
 Bambi, as with most of his friends, could be any deer in any forest.
 In his early youth, Bambi has wide eyes, spindly legs, a curious nature and high-pitched voice.
 As he grows, he gradually becomes more mature, but even in young adulthood, he seems a very young buck with a delicate build and a fairly naïve nature.

 The naturalistic animation in the first film was helped by a pair of four-month-old fawns sent to the studio by Maine game wardens.
 However, human models were also used for one scene: actress Jane Randolph and Ice Capades star Donna Atwood acted as live-action references for the scene where Bambi and Thumper are on ice.
 Disney also had Rico LeBrun, a painter of animals, come to the studio to lecture on the structure and movement of animals.
 Nature photographer Maurice Day spent months in a forest in Maine, recording animals for the animators, as well.